When levies and export charges apply

 - 31 July (April to June quarter)

-Example: For chestnuts bought, sold or exported in the July to September quarter in a financial year, the return and payment must be received by 31 October in the same financial year.
+Example: For chestnuts sold, processed or exported in the July to September quarter in a financial year, the return and payment must be received by 31 October in the same financial year.

 You may not need to lodge a quarterly return.

-You can apply to lodge an annual return if you believe the total amount of levy or charge you will (or will be likely to) pay on chestnuts in a financial year will be less than $500 (GST exclusive).
+You can apply to lodge an annual return if you believe the total amount of levy and export charge you will (or will be likely to) pay on chestnuts in a financial year will be less than $500 (GST exclusive).

 To apply for an annual return and payment, contact the levies team in your state or territory.